Almería is an amazing place to visit, with plenty of thing to do. And yet, so many people I speak to about visiting Spain have never heard of it!

 6. Almería has a rich history

-Almería has been home to many civilisations throughout history, from a Muslim populace who contributed the Alcazaba and other iconic landmarks to the city, to the Catholics who built the Cathedral.
+Almería has been home to many civilisations throughout history, from a Muslim populace who contributed the Alcazaba and other iconic landmarks to the city to the Catholics who built the Cathedral that still stands today.

 7. Almería has amazing tapas

 Almeria was named the Gastronomic Capital of Spain for 2019, and I’m seriously not surprised.

 Whenever I talk to people about Almeria, I always rave about the food and start listing off all my favourite places to eat.